Trichomoniasis

 • Trichomoniasis is a sexually transmitted infection (STI) caused by the parasite Trichomonas vaginalis.

-• So you don't pass it on, avoid sex for 7 days after you and your partner(s) have been treated, or use condoms if this isn't possible
+• So that you don't pass the infection on, avoid sex for 7 days after you and your partner(s) have been treated, or use condoms if this isn't possible.

 Man and woman about to kiss